zesterer/coord-rs/README.md

 ### Why does Coord exist?

-Coord came about as a result of a general dissatisfaction with existing vector mathematics libraries during development of the (Veloren Project)[https://github.com/veloren/game].
-Existing solutions were either too complicated, too awkward to use, or required too many dependencies.
+Coord came about as a result of a general dissatisfaction with existing vector mathematics libraries during development of the [Veloren Project](https://github.com/veloren/game).
+Existing solutions were either too complicated, awkward to use, or required too many dependencies.

 ### Does Coord aim to eventually implement feature X?